nightroman/SplitPipeline/README.md

 The first command takes about 10 seconds.

 Performance of the second command depends on the number of processors.
-With 2 processors the command takes about 6 seconds.
+For example, with 2 processors it takes about 6 seconds.

 The third command takes about 2 seconds.
-The number of processors is not very important for jobs not actually consuming much processor resources.
-The split count is important.
+The number of processors is not very important for such sleeping jobs.
+The split count is important, increasing it to some extent improves overall performance.
+NOTE: As for processor intensive jobs, the split count normally should not exceed the number of processors.